hyperledger-gerrit-archive/fabric-ca/docs/source/users-guide.rst

  3. The registrar can register a user with attributes if the following conditions are satisfied:
+      - Registrar can register fabric-ca reserved attributes that have the prefix 'hf.' only if the registrar possesses the attribute and it is part of the value of the 'hf.Registrar.Attributes' attribute.
+Furthermore, if the attribute is of type list then the value of attribute being register must be equal to or a subset of the value that the registrar has.
+If the attribute is of type boolean, the registrar can register the attribute with a value of 'true' if the registrar has the attribute with a value of 'true' otherwise, the registrar can only register a value of 'false'.
-      - Registrar has 'hf.Registar.Attributes' attribute with the value of the attribute or pattern being registered.
+      - Registering custom attributes requires that the Registrar has 'hf.Registar.Attributes' attribute with the value of the attribute or pattern being registered.
 The only supported pattern is a string with a "*" at the end.
 For example, "a.b.*" is a pattern which matches all attribute names beginning with "a.b.".
       - If the requested attribute name is 'hf.Registrar.Attributes', an additional check is performed to see if the requested values for this attribute